 After reading the Live, Love, DIY post, though, I realized that this job requires about 93% less precision than I originally thought.

-So Mr. FG ran out to Home Depot the next day to buy some grout paint.
+After I decided this was not going to be a terrifying project, Mr. FG ran out to Home Depot to buy some grout paint.

 It’s made by the same company that made our grout, and it comes in all the colors that grout is available in.

-You don”t necessarily have to choose a color that matches, though, because the paint will totally cover over your original grout.
+You don’t necessarily have to choose a color that matches the original grout, though, because the paint will totally cover over your original grout.

 I was most excited to use it in the kids’ bathroom, which has white tile and nearly white grout.
 At least, the grout used to be white.